 Participation in the EIP program is in high demand and is based on first-come, first-served.
-If the teacher and the music director determine that a student is insufficiently dedicated to giving the time and effort needed to master their instrument, after a warning, their participation will be revoked with placement being offered to a wait listed student.
+If the teacher and the music director determine that a student is insufficiently dedicated to giving the time and effort needed to master their instrument, after a warning, their participation will be revoked with placement being offered to a waitlisted student.

-For more information or to apply for Endangered Instruments Program lessons, please contact our office at 802-655-5030, or send an email to executive director, Rosina Cannizzaro, at rosina@vyo.org
+For more information or to apply for Endangered Instruments Program lessons, please contact our office at 802-655-5030, or send an email to Lesson and Community Programs Manager, Patricia Jancova at patricia@vyo.org.
 Lesson Program